HughP/MLKA/Research-Keyboards/ResearchKeyboards.md

 * A text description of the keyboard.
 * A series of photos (.jpg, .png, or .svg) of each state of the keyboard layout
-* A training text designed to be used with that keyboard The folders are to be labled as follows: [ISO 639-3 code](http://www-01.sil.org/iso639-3), Language name following the ISO 639-3 designated name, then the script name following [ISO 15924](http://unicode.org/iso15924/iso15924-codes.html).
+* A training text designed to be used with that keyboard

 ##List of Keyboard layouts
 _Each keyboard layout has its own folder._